civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 - Rules Screen
    AImilitia            Empty AI cities generate a cheap unit at the
                         beginning of a turn
-   No AI gold deficit   AI ctity gold imcome does not drop below 0 No AI production deficit
+   No AI gold deficit   AI city gold income does not drop below 0 No AI production deficit
                         AI city production does not drop below 0 Gold per city        City gold costs multiplied by the city limit